...

 The name comes from the arrangement.
 Each slice stands slightly forward, just like a trail of dominoes about to fall.
 This design helps air circulate through the layers, giving you crisp edges and tender centers.
 It also creates a stunning presentation that doesn’t require fancy plating.

-Domino potatoes are the definition of elegance through restraint.
+Crispy Garlic Domino Potatoes are the definition of elegance through restraint.
 No heavy cream, no deep frying, just precision, patience, and balance.
 It’s that minimalist beauty that aligns them with dishes like Lemon Herb Chicken or Creamy Tomato Basil Soup uncomplicated yet deeply satisfying.

 The Secret to Perfect Crispiness